c00cjz00/q2pipeline/README.md

 A full list of references can be found in the References Wiki.

 *By using this pipeline, you agree to not only cite the authors of QIIME and the tools used, but me and this pipeline.
-I think that's fair.*
+I think that's fair.
+Please reference this Github page!
+Thank you!*

 ### Caveat!
 Regarding taxonomy classifiers!
 Read me!
 I am not at liberty to host the reference database files (SILVA, UNITE) as they belong to their respective owners!
 Therefore, these scripts will not work 'as-is' as they do not contain to required feature classifiers.
 You can download the reference databases yourself and create your own naive-Bayes trained classifiers.
 However, since this set of scripts is intended for use and distribution amongst the IMH group at Newcastle University, you should know where to find a copy on the iMac.